This post suggests a general approach to applying these FAC Tweaks.

 The FAC tuning is now ready to use.

-Going the extra mile.
-Taking your tunings up a notch!!
+Going the extra mile ~ Taking your tunings up a notch!!

 {Once you decide which notes you want to tune regularly to make these checks, you may want to create a tuning sequence of just those notes.
 Using a tuning sequence can be a handy time saver.
 You can see how to create a sequence here: Using a Sequence

-Here’s some guidance from Al Sanderson: You can find this is Appendix E of the SAT instruction manual, where he says that if A2 starts to get much below -4.0, the double octave may be too wide:
+You can find this is Appendix E of the SAT instruction manual, where he says that if A2 starts to get much below -4.0, the double octave may be too wide:

 “Step 2.
 Tune A2 from A3 as a 3-6 octave 1 cent wide.
 Check the A2-A4 double octave, and if it is more than 4 cents wide, divide the excess by three and narrow both octaves by this amount.
 (E.g., if double octave is 5.5 cents wide, 5.5-4 is 1.5, divide by 3, and narrow both octaves .5 cent.)”